Williamsburg International F.C.: Early years (2010–2013)

-Rise in the Cosmopolitan Soccer League (2013–present)
+Rise in the Cosmopolitan Soccer League (2013–2020)

-Under the direction of the club’s first head coach, Ben Reichner, the Doylies managed a successful inaugural campaign, including an undefeated spring half of the season.
+Under the direction of the club's first head coach, Ben Reichner, the Doylies managed a successful inaugural campaign, including an undefeated spring half of the season.

 Bennett Grubbs took the reins in the second season and began building a system and style that would grow into a championship formula.
-An underwhelming sophomore season, and an 8th place finish, gave way to optimism as the club entered its third year bursting with talent and possibility.
+An underwhelming sophomore season, and an 8th-place finish, gave way to optimism as the club entered its third year bursting with talent and possibility.

-Capping off a third season in which they lost but a single match, Williamsburg were triumphant in a 3-0 defeat over Metro 2 East Conference Champions Shamrock SC at Randall’s Island on June 5, 2016 to win the 2015–16 CSL Metro 2 Division title.
+Capping off a third season in which they lost but a single match, Williamsburg were triumphant in a 3–0 defeat over Metro 2 East Conference Champions Shamrock SC at Randall's Island on June 5, 2016, to win the 2015–16 CSL Metro 2 Division title.
 Goal scorers in the title match were Mark Gallagher (1) and Andreas Moudatsos (2).

-Mark Gallagher took over coaching duties as the club moved up to the CSL’s Metro 1 Division.
-A change in division and a change in coaching had little impact on the Doylie’s fortunes as the team soared to a 13–2–3 finish, winning the division title by 4 points over NYFC Iliria.
-The Doylies clinched the title with an 8–1 romp over Deportivo Sociedade NY at Randall’s Island on May 14, 2017, with goals from Mark Gallagher, John Kaddo (2), Nicolas Mikolenko (3), and Charles von Rosenberg (2).
+Mark Gallagher took over coaching duties as the club moved up to the CSL's Metro 1 Division.
+A change in division and a change in coaching had little impact on the Doylie's fortunes as the team soared to a 13–2–3 finish, winning the division title by 4 points over NYFC Iliria.
+The Doylies clinched the title with an 8–1 romp over Deportivo Sociedade NY at Randall's Island on May 14, 2017, with goals from Mark Gallagher, John Kaddo (2), Nicolas Mikolenko (3), and Charles von Rosenberg (2).

-Back-to-back titles earned promotion for Williamsburg to the CSL’s second tier, where the club has made its home since 2017.
+Back-to-back titles earned promotion for Williamsburg to the CSL's second tier, where the club has made its home since 2017.

+In 2024, Williamsburg International FC narrowly missed out on the Division 2 Cosmopolitan Soccer League playoffs, falling 0-3 in their final match of the season.

+Post-COVID Growth (2020–Present)

+In 2020, the entire New York Soccer community felt the impact of restrictions on social activities due to COVID-19, and Williamsburg International was no exception.
+Beginning in Spring 2021, teams began again playing competitive matches.
+Many clubs struggled to survive the impact of the pandemic.

+Under the leadership of Club Manager Jason Roos, Williamsburg International FC began a rapid period of growth in the post-COVID era.
+The club launched a third Men's team in Fall 2021, competing in the Cosmopolitan Soccer League Fourth Division.
+In Fall 2023, Williamsburg International FC launched a Women's Team competing in the New York Metropolitan Women's Soccer League B Division.